Universal Help Module

 Customer Problem

-We were hearing from customers that finding help was very frustrating.
+We were hearing customers through various channels that finding help was very frustrating.

 • No consistent way to get help